THE BUMPY ROAD

 Multiple Myeloma - My Story

-Throughout his cancer journey, Phil and I held the highest degree of respect and gratitude for the amazing staff and volunteers of the BC Cancer Clinics in both Victoria and Vancouver.
-The kindness and compassion shown to us was absolutely heart-warming.
+Throughout his cancer journey, Phil held the highest degree of respect and gratitude for the amazing staff and volunteers of the BC Cancer Clinics in both Victoria and Vancouver.
+Their kindness and compassion was absolutely heart-warming.